Novinyo/MyRetailer/README.md

-# MyRetailer
+# My Retailer
-A retail manager systems built
+A retail manager systems to handle the management of a retail shop